rach/pome/README.md

 ##Inspirations

-When Pome was only a rough idea, I checked online what was already existing and I found few similar projects which inspired me:
+When Pome was only a rough idea, I checked online what already existed and I found a few similar projects which inspired me:

 - [postgresql-metrics](https://github.com/spotify/postgresql-metrics) from Spotify
 - [pg_diagnose](https://github.com/heroku/pgdiagnose) from Heroku